craic/pi_power/README.md

 # pi_power
-Experiments in running portable Raspberry Pi systems from rechargeable batteries

 The Raspberry Pi is a low cost, single board computer with reasonable performance and relatively low power consumption.
 They are typically configured with the Linux operating system.